 A Pathway for Sustainable Impact

 The Uptown Workforce Development Initiative (UWDI) addresses the skills gap, talent shortage and diversity challenges in construction.
 Messer worked with Easterseals/Building Value, Cincinnati Children's, subcontractors and other community partners to launch this initiative in 2017.
-Today, UWDI is providing meaningful, sustainable employment with 32 full-time hires (as of August 2020).
+Today, UWDI is providing meaningful, sustainable employment with 37 full-time hires (update as of March 2021).

 UWDI is working to create 50 sustainable jobs for Uptown residents in Cincinnati by 2021.